Our Guide for Parents page also lists sources of support available.

 It's never too late!
-If you haven't declared a need, but find yourself struggling, you can either self-refer, or have a tutor refer you, to the Support Shop.
-We will then be in contact with you to set up an appointment for an ALS Initial Assessment.
+If you haven't declared a need, but find yourself struggling, you can either self-refer, or have a tutor refer you, to Student Support, we will then contact you to set up an appointment for an ALS Initial Assessment.

 College is a new learning environment with a lot of new and exciting prospects.
 At BCoT we understand that you may feel overwhelmed, either from stresses at school or issues you are having at home.
 We have counsellors onsite, located next to the Learning Resource Centre (LRC), who provide confidential counselling to learners, this is provided free of charge.

 We have an on-site Nurse who is available to give any health advice or medical attention, the first aid office is located in G013 on the South site.